 This is a summary of safety rules and working procedures, which we suggest are the minimum standard practices applicable to all contractor personnel working on XXX facilities.
-These are the XXX rules, and are intended to supplement applicable laws and regulations of XXX Safety Manual.
+These are the XXX rules and are intended to supplement applicable laws and regulations of the XXX Safety Manual.

 0.1 ENVIRONMENT, HEALTH & SAFETY POLICY

-- Management and supervisory staff have the responsibility for implementing the policy throughout the company, to see that environment, health, and safety considerations are always given priority in the planning and execution of all work.
+- Management and supervisory staff have the responsibility for implementing the policy throughout the company, to see that environmental, health and safety considerations are always given priority in the planning and execution of all work.